The article contains links that if you click, we may receive a commission at no cost to you.

 Klarna is a good option for:

-Looking to spread out the cost of a gift for special occassions e.g Holiday or Birthday
+- Looking to spread out the cost of a gift for special occasions e.g Holiday or Birthday

 Klarna is not a good option for: